Quasi-Bayes properties of a recursive procedure for mixtures: Introduction

-This is the underlying theme of this paper, that we study and illustrate in a specific, important, case, namely sequential learning in mixture models.
-We revisit a recursive algorithm initially proposed by \cite{smithMakov1978} for unsupervised sequential learning and classification in finite mixtures, and extended by M. Newton and collaborators (\cite{newtonQuintanaZhang1998}, \cite{newtonZhang1999}, \cite{quintanaNewton2000}, \cite{newton2002}), to provide a recursive fast approximation of the computationally expensive Bayesian estimate of the mixing density in nonparametric mixture models.
-Recent interesting developments are in \cite{hahnMartinWalker2018}.
-Convergence results have validated these algorithms as consistent frequentist estimators (\cite{newtonZhang1999}, \cite{martinGhosh2008}, \cite{ghoshTokdar2006}, \cite{tokdarMartinGhosh2009}).
-However, to what extend they provide an approximation of a Bayesian procedure, as for the original motivation, is not fully understood.
-In this paper we address this question, shedding light on their {\em quasi-Bayes} properties.
-Beyond mixture models, we believe that our results may offer a methodological viewpoint of interest for quasi-Bayes recursive computations in other settings.
+An interesting recursive procedure for unsupervised sequential learning and classification in finite mixtures was proposed by \cite{smithMakov1978} and extended by M. Newton and collaborators (\cite{newtonQuintanaZhang1998}, \cite{newtonZhang1999}, \cite{quintanaNewton2000}, \cite{newton2002}) to provide a fast, approximately Bayes, solution in nonparametric mixture models.
+A thoughtful review is given by \cite{martin2019}.
+Recent interesting developments are provided in \cite{hahnMartinWalker2018}.
+Convergence results have validated the recursive algorithm as a consistent frequentist estimator.
+Further properties are given in \cite{favaroGuglielmiWalker2012} and \cite{zuanettiMueller2019}.
+However, the extent to which the recursive algorithm provides an approximation of a Bayesian procedure is not fully understood.

+We aim at shedding light on this question, by clarifying, through a predictive approach, the statistical model underlying the recursive rule.
+This makes users aware of the assumptions implicitly made on the data when using the algorithm, and of the related uncertainty.
+The proposed approach may be of interest as a method for quantifying the uncertainty of other predictive algorithms, beyond mixture models.

-Let us start by reminding the motivating problem in \cite{smithMakov1978}, sequential unsupervised learning and classification by mixtures.
-One wants to recursively classify observations $x_1, x_2, \ldots$ in one of $k$ populations (e.g., pattern types, or signal sources, etc.), with no feedback about correctness of previous classifications.
+Let us start with a first example, sequential unsupervised learning and classification by mixtures, considered by \cite{smithMakov1978}.
+The aim is to recursively classify observations $x_1, x_2, \ldots$ in one of $k$ populations (e.g., pattern types, or signal sources, etc.), with no feedback about correctness of previous classifications.
 A finite mixture model for this task assumes